meteor/meteor/content/accounts.md

 ## OAuth login

-In the past, it was a huge headache to get Facebook or Google login to work with your app.
-Thankfully, most popular login providers have standardized around some version of [OAuth](https://en.wikipedia.org/wiki/OAuth).
-Meteor supports some of the most popular login services out of the box, and you can easily add your own using the underlying OAuth packages.
+In the distant past, it could have been a huge headache to get Facebook or Google login to work with your app.
+Thankfully, most popular login providers have standardized around some version of [OAuth](https://en.wikipedia.org/wiki/OAuth), and Meteor supports some of the most popular login services out of the box.

 ### Facebook, Google, and more